 📋 Keep in mind: Knowing the degree of loft on golf clubs is imperative to shooting more consistent rounds.

 When asking ‘what are standard lofts for irons’, it’s important to understand that different irons made by different manufacturers will have different lofts.
 Irons have evolved and become lower lofted as the years have passed.

-The common loft for lower-lofted irons like a 3-iron or 4-iron is 20 degrees and 25 degrees.
+When considering the normal lofts for irons, it’s common for lower-lofted irons like a 3-iron or 4-iron to be 20 degrees and 25 degrees.
 The average man can hit the 4-iron 170 yards and the average woman hits it around 120 yards.

 Wedge lofts vary from 45 degrees (pitching wedge) to 60 degrees (lob wedge).
 Gap wedges and sand wedges are between usually found at around 52 and 56 degrees.